15 October 2024

 Quotes

-Some of the quotes are so powerful and relevant even today!
+A few quotes are quite powerful, and relevant even today!

 ~~~~~